jacoposartini/ThunderBorgMQTT/README.md

 ## Run
 In your raspberry pi run ```python RasperryPI/TBMQTT.py``` and in the remote host run ```python TBMQTT_Remote_Controller.py```.
 ## To drive ThunderBorg
-Use the arrow keys or alternatively aswd after clicking on the window.
+Use the arrow keys or alternatively "aswd" keys like in a videogame after clicking on the window.